Adcyma/Docs/v1/administration/Lifecycle Management/roletemplate.md

 # Role Templates

-The Role Templates page lets administrators create Roles that can be assigned to users through Workflows.
-These Roles help automate access management by allowing Workflows to grant the right groups at the right time for the right users.
+Role Templates enable administrators to create standardized access packages that integrate seamlessly with Workflows.
+These templates streamline access management by ensuring users receive the appropriate permissions and group memberships automatically based on their role requirements.

+Role Templates are ideal for scenarios where [Dynamic Groups](https://docs.adcyma.com/v1/administration/Lifecycle%20Management/dynamicgroups) aren't sufficient—such as when you need to bundle complex access permissions that go beyond simple attribute-based rules, or when access requirements are based on specific role assignments rather than user attributes like department or job title.

 :::info

-*Role Templates help automate access assignment but do not immediately provision access until applied within a [Workflow](https://docs.adcyma.com/v1/workflows).*
+**Important:** Role Templates define access configurations but do not provision access immediately.
+Roles are only applied when activated through a [Workflow](https://docs.adcyma.com/v1/workflows).
 :::

 <br/>
 <img src="/img/RoleTemplates.webp" style={{ maxWidth: '1400px', height: 'auto', border: '2px solid black', borderRadius: '5px' }} />
 <br/><br/>

-Administrators can:

-* **Create Roles:** Define roles and their associated access permissions, making them available for use in Workflows.
-* **Edit Roles:** Modify existing roles.
+## What You Can Do

+As an administrator, you have complete control over role templates:

+* **Create Roles** – Build comprehensive access packages with specific permissions and group memberships, ready for Workflow integration
+* **Edit Roles** – Update existing roles to reflect changing access requirements or organizational needs
-* **Delete Roles:** Remove roles that are no longer needed.
+* **Delete Roles** – Remove outdated or unused roles to maintain a clean, organized template library

-<h2>Example Use Case</h2>
+## Example: IT Department New Employee Role

-A **"New Employee - IT Department"** role template might include:
+Consider a **"New Employee - IT Department"** role template that automatically includes:

-* Access to corporate email
+* **Email Access** – Corporate email account and distribution lists
-* Membership in the IT support group
+* **Group Membership** – IT support team, technical staff groups
-* Permissions for internal tools like the ticketing system

-By incorporating **Roles** into workflows, administrators can ensure consistent, efficient, and rule-based access provisioning without manual intervention.
+* **System Permissions** – Internal ticketing system, monitoring tools, and development environments
+* **Security Access** – VPN access and appropriate security clearance levels

+When this role is assigned through a Workflow during onboarding, new IT employees receive all necessary access instantly, ensuring they can be productive from day one while maintaining security standards.

+## Benefits of Role-Based Access

+By incorporating Role Templates into your Workflows, you can:

+* **Ensure Consistency** – Every user with the same role receives identical access
+* **Reduce Errors** – Eliminate manual permission assignment mistakes
+* **Save Time** – Automate complex access provisioning processes
+* **Maintain Security** – Apply principle of least privilege consistently
+* **Simplify Compliance** – Track and audit role-based access assignments

+---

+*Role Templates combined with Workflows create a powerful access management system that scales with your organization while maintaining security and operational efficiency.*